timecop-rspec

 Timecop::Rspec provides Timecop time-machines for RSpec that allow you to time-travel test examples, context/describes, and/or your entire test suite.

 The gem was never released by its original author, who later moved on to work in other languages.
-Zach Taylor did a great job with it, and people have been hoping it would be published.
+Zach Taylor and Tim Mertens did a great job with it, and people have been hoping it would be published.
 It has a great API, and I was about to build this exact thing myself, so I am glad I found this.
 I’ve modernized everything, added more tests and documentation, and released it.
 Thanks to the long-term stability of both RSpec and Timecop, the original code still works perfectly.

 Improvements over original: